ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/introduction_to_animations.md

 For animations that can't be driven by [adding and removing classes](triggering_css_animations.md), AMP offers several animation specific components.
 These components apply AMP's principles to animations: they're fast, efficient, and user first.
 AMP restricts what CSS properties inside keyframes are allowed, but grants benefits such as fine-grain control, seamless animations, and cross browser compatibility with no extra work.

-Use amp-animation if you need to tighly control playback, as well as have precise timing with multiple elements animating at the same time.
+Use amp-animation if you need to tightly control playback, as well as have precise timing with multiple elements animating at the same time.

 ## Creating a basic AMP animation